Capitol Hill Day

 Becoming an Advocacy Scholar

 We encourage current NAPNAP members, including students, to apply.
-Preference is given to members already working with chapter or national health policy committees.
+Preference is given to members already active in advocacy or policy efforts.

 - statements about your professional and advocacy experience